itsjavi/react-router-fs-routes-next/README.md

 - Layout routes: `layout.tsx` at any level, inheritable.
 - Extras inspired by Next:
   - Route grouping (via parentheses): `(auth)/news.tsx` will be `/news`.
 Has no effect more than code organisation purposes or for sharing the same layout without requiring a nested level.

+Supports both `.ts` and `.tsx` files, depends if you use JSX inside or not.

 ## Setup
 It requires React Router v7 or compatible.